2.20 CONTRACT ADMINISTRATION

 • Compliance with the apprentice-journeymen ratio is to be determined on a daily, not weekly, basis.

 Apprentices shall be paid fringe benefits in accordance with provisions of the apprenticeship program.
 If a particular apprenticeship program does not specify fringe benefits, apprentices must be paid the full amount of fringe benefits listed on the wage determination for applicable classification.
 If the Wage and Hour Division administrator determines that a different practice prevails for the

 applicable apprentice classification, fringe benefits shall be paid in accordance with that determination.

 Trainees shall be paid fringe benefits in accordance with provisions of the trainee program.
-The project engineer should verify with the Office of Contracts that the contractor has an approved training program if trainees are being paid less than full Davis-Bacon wage rates.
+The project engineer should verify with the Contracts and Specifications Bureau that the contractor has an approved training program if trainees are being paid less than full Davis-Bacon wage rates.
 If a particular trainee program does not mention fringe benefits, trainees shall be paid the full amount of fringe benefits listed on the wage determination for the work actually performed.
 The Wage and Hour Division administrator will determine if there is an apprenticeship program associated with the corresponding journeyman wage rate on the wage determination which provides for less than full fringe benefits for apprentices.

 8. Owner‑Operators of Hauling Equipment